-Steps in the wastewater treatment process.
+Steps in the wastewater treatment process

 Wastewater entering the treatment plant includes items like wood, rocks, and even dead animals.
 Unless they are removed, they could cause problems later in the treatment process.
 Most of these materials are sent to a landfill.

 One of the first steps that a water treatment facility can do is to just shake up the sewage and expose it to air.
-This causes some of the dissolved gases (such as hydrogen sulfide, which smells like rotten eggs) that taste and smell bad to be released from the water.
+This causes some of the dissolved gases (such as hydrogen sulfide, which smells like rotten eggs) that taste and smells bad to be released from the water.
 Wastewater enters a series of long, parallel concrete tanks.
 Each tank is divided into two sections.
 In the first section, air is pumped through the water.

 As organic matter decays, it uses up oxygen.
 Aeration replenishes the oxygen.
-Bubbling oxygen through the water also keeps the organic material suspended while it forces ‘grit’ (coffee grounds, sand and other small, dense particles) to settle out.
+Bubbling oxygen through the water also keeps the organic material suspended while it forces ‘grit’ (coffee grounds, sand, and other small, dense particles) to settle out.
 Grit is pumped out of the tanks and taken to landfills.